 Throughout this week, I’ve been giving stellar scenes from TV shows love.
 In between my rap battles series, I’ve discussed Rectify‘s claim to having the best prison scene ever, and a scene from The Wire that stands as its best throughout the show’s five seasons.
 Here we are again with Rectify being my latest focus.

 Daniel Holden is one of the more chilling central TV characters in recent memory.
-During his time on Rectify, Daniel’s life has been fascinating to follow.
+During four seasons of Rectify, Daniel’s life has been fascinating to follow.
 He’s presented as a man who is trapped in time.
 Wise in his views, childlike in his easiness to please, Daniel is truly unusual.
 It’s like he expected to die on death row, and now that he’s released, even existing brings difficulties.
 It’s because he’s existing without limitations.

 The show’s writers do a marvelous job of hinting toward Daniel’s horrific past in tiny details that come randomly.
 In other instances, such as in the scene at hand between Daniel and his step-brother, Ted, dialogue gets more explicit.
 Yet Daniel still manages to pepper a vague tone throughout his conversation, balancing troubling details with a matter-of-fact delivery.

 I challenge any fan of Rectify to watch this scene without being moved.
 Daniel is discussing the sexual assault he suffered during his early years in death row, a time where he explains the environment was different and guards were less strict.
 Vague at first before being pulled along by Ted, Daniel eventually goes into all the details.
 His story is a horror show.
 The way he describes it, however, is what makes the scene riveting.